Discounts, coupons and loyalty

 The top of the menu can lead with dishes instead of a flat list, and it adapts to who's looking.
 Two operator-controlled blocks sit alongside the guest's own favourites:

-• Recommended — an operator-curated list, configured per restaurant.
+- Recommended — an operator-curated list, configured per restaurant.
 Your signatures, current promotions, the dishes you want to push, in the order you choose.
-The same list also backs the checkout "anything missing?" prompt as a fallback.
+Operators can also schedule a deal to weekday/time windows so the block leads with the right items at lunch versus dinner.

 Above these, a signed-in returning guest also sees their Favourites — their hearted and recently-ordered dishes (see Guest favorites, below) — so a first-time guest and a regular don't meet the same menu.
 Recommended and Popular are set from the admin; favourites and the history-based personalisation are automatic, with no operator panel.
 The step-by-step for curating Recommended and configuring Popular lives in the Operator Playbook.

-Items already in the cart, items deactivated at the restaurant, and items missing a price are filtered out automatically — guests never see "out of stock" or duplicate recommendations.
+Items whose category is already in the cart, items deactivated at the restaurant, and items missing a price are filtered out automatically — guests never see "out of stock" or duplicate suggestions.

 Image popups